ricardo-pc/STAT243-GA-DEV/README.md

     [6 rows x 28 columns]

 We use the log of the salary variable as the response variable.
-And then we rescale the remaining predictor variables.
+And we rescale the remaining predictor variables.

 ``` python
 y_baseball = np.log(baseball_df["salary"])